WetHat/MarkdownToHtml/ProjectTemplate/markdown/README.md

 1. Create Markdown files (`*.md`) in the `markdown` directory of the project.
    All resources linked to by Markdown content such as images or videos should also added be to this directory.
-Make sure to use only **relative** links to to other markdown or media files.
+Make sure to use only **relative** links to other markdown or media files.
 2. Build the site by executing the build script `Build.ps1`.
 3. Locate the site's home page in the `html` directory and open it in the browser